sashianl/sample_service/docs/development/using-kb-sdk.md

 ### Compilation

 This is a Python project, so there is no real code compilation.
 However, the "compile" command, as configured in the project's `Makefile` and implemented in `kb-sdk`, does more than compile a project which requires compilation.
-It also generates code.
+It also validates the api spec and generates code.

 Typically, a `kb_sdk` service is maintained by updating the "spec file" (`SampleService.spec`) and then running `make compile`.
 This would: